GDUT-YANGGUO/Harmonic-Drive-Dataset/README.md

 # Harmonic-Drive-Dataset

+Harmonic drives are precision components essential for motion performance in industrial robots, yet their fault diagnosis remains underdeveloped due to a lack of comprehensive reviews and publicly available real-world data.
+Existing studies often focus on individual components or artificially induced faults, which do not fully represent the complex operational behavior and fault modes of complete drives under actual working conditions.
+To address these gaps, this paper presents a systematic review of intelligent fault diagnosis and prognostics methods for harmonic drives.
+Furthermore, we release GD-HDD, among the first open-source, multimodal fault datasets for industrial robotic harmonic drives, collected and validated in collaboration with manufacturers.
+The dataset includes synchronized vibration, servo motor, and high-precision metrology data across 12 operating conditions, covering 7 common faults, 3 dual compound faults, and 1 triple compound fault, along with associated technical documentation.
+By integrating a methodological review with a real-world benchmark dataset, this work aims to accelerate research and deployment of reliable health management systems for harmonic drives.

 The Harmonic-Drive-Dataset mainly consists of 2 datasets, and the data types, sampling frequencies, fault types, and sample quantities of these 2 datasets are different.

 ## Dataset 1